PeterMosmans/ansible-role-apache2/README.md

-Role Name
+Ansible Role: Apache2
 =========

 This role installs Apache2 on Debian Jessie servers.
+The focus is on hardening a default Apache installation.
-It deploys [apache2_website].conf files and SSL certificates (if specified), hardens the default Apache configuration, disables and enables specific modules.
+It modifies the default Apache configuration, disables and enables specific modules.
 By default, the default website configuration will be disabled, and content of the default site (/var/www/html) will be **removed**.
+Furthermore it can deploy (a number of) website configuration files, SSL certificates and corresponding private keys.

 Requirements
 ------------

-The installation of ufw (the Uncomplicated firewall, a frontend for iptables).
+The installation of ufw (the uncomplicated firewall, a frontend for iptables).

 Role Variables
 --------------